stanford-policylab/opp/py/data_readme_template.md

 - According to the PD, a "summons" is a citation, so that corresponds to citation_issued in this data

+## Henderson, NV
+**Data notes**:
+- Data is deduplicated on raw columns location, city, state, zip, off_dt, off_ti, dob, ht, sex, wt, eye, hair, make, ofcr_id, reducing the total number of records by ~2.1%
+- violation is a concatenation of offense_1 and offense_2 in the original data, separated by "|"
+- Missing reason_for_stop/search/contraband information
+- 2012 has no or very little data for July, August, and September, we have an outstanding inquiry as to why
+- Data before 2011 is filtered out since 2010 data is so sparse it appears to be recording error
+- One of the files, `Traffic Stops 01-01-11 to 05-30-18.xlsx` came corrupted, we are attempting to get a clean copy of this
+- We assume these are all citations since the primary raw key appears to be 'cite', although we have an outstanding inquiry to confirm this

 ## Statewide, NV
 **Data notes**:
 - Nevada does not seem to record Ethnicity or have any records of Hispanic